pirsch-analytics/docs/docs/api-sdks/api.md

 ## Creating a Client

-Clients are used to access the [Pirsch API](/api-sdks/api).
-You need one if you decide to use the [server-side integration](/get-started/backend-integration) or if you want to access your data from an external application.
+Clients are used to access the API.
+You will need one if you choose to use the [server-side integration](/get-started/backend-integration) or if you want to access your data from an external application.

-To create a new client, navigate to the Integration Settings page and click Add Client.
-Select the type, the scopes, and enter a description.
+To create a new client, navigate to the **Integration Settings** or **Account Settings** page and click **Add Client**.
+Select the type, scope and enter a description.
+A Client created on the **Account Settings** page can access **everything** and has essentially the same permissions as you.

 The scopes define the client's capabilities.
 You can create a read-only client by deselecting all write operations.

 The type can be either **oAuth** or **Access Key**.
-An oAuth client is the default and requires you to [get an access token](/api-sdks/api#getting-an-access-token) before you can make any other requests.
-The **Access Key** type can be used to make write-only requests.
+An oAuth client requires you to [get an access token](/api-sdks/api#getting-an-access-token) before you can make any other requests.
+The **Access Key** type can be used for write-only operations.
 It uses only the client secret to make requests and doesn't require you to request an oAuth token first, which is useful for stateless applications such as a PHP client that cannot reuse an access token for multiple page views.

 ![Clients](../static/api-sdks/create-client.png)

-The dialog that pops up shows the unique client ID and the secret you need to store.
+The dialogue that pops up shows the unique client ID and the secret you need to store.
 Think of the secret as a password.
-Once the dialog is closed, there is no way to retrieve the secret.
-If you lose your secret, you must create a new client.
+Once the dialogue is closed, there is no way to retrieve the secret.
+If you lose your secret, you will need to create a new client.

 ![Clients](../static/api-sdks/settings-client.png)